 Transportation: The day before our journey begins, we drive into Charlottetown and stay at the Sonata Inn in the historic district.
 We use George Larter’s PEI Cycling Tours to get to the North Cape and back from East Point.
 If we had run into trouble along the way, George would have helped us.

 Day 1: Our adventure begins!
 We’re dropped off at North Cape and enjoy a flat, 21-mile ride down Route 12 along the coast, much of which is lined with potato fields.
 Our day ends at the lovely La Petite France Bed & Breakfast, where we find a good dinner just a short ride away.

 Day 2: Our toughest day.
 We ride 50 miles on the Confederation Trail to our next stop in Miscouche at Prince County B&B.

 Day 3: Hills!
 We head off on our 33-mile day taking the Confederation Trail from Miscouche to Emerald.
 This takes us through more farmland and the city of Summerside, where we lose the trail for a bit but quickly find our way back.
 In Emerald we head off the trail, encountering our first (and only) significant hills of the journey.
 We arrive in the town of Stanley Bridge.
 At the Stanley Bridge Resort, we have an incredible meal.

-Day 5: Our final day, 50 miles!
-We begin on the Confederation Trail from the Bishop’s Rest and in St. Peters, we turn onto PE-16 (North Shore Drive), and follow it all the way up to East Point.
+Day 5: Our final day is 50 miles!
+We begin on the Confederation Trail from the Bishop’s Rest and in St. Peters, turn onto PE-16 (North Shore Drive), and follow it all the way up to East Point.